quantavil/Copilot/README.md

 # Obsidian Copilot

 Bring AI into your notes with custom commands powered by Gemini API.
-Type `/canvas` to save your conversation..
+Type `/canvas` to save your conversation, or `/canvas -o` to save only the output..

 This is an Obsidian plugin that allows you to use Google's Gemini AI to interact with your notes.
 It provides a chat interface and allows you to define custom commands to process text selections or entire notes.